-Link to the course catalog to sign-up for Service-Learning Classes (You can type SL: into Keywords to get a current list of classes)
+Link to the course catalog to sign-up for Service-Learning Classes

 Instructors: Emily Wu & Lindsey Dean

-T R | 9:25-12:05 - How do define being human across cultural, historical, religious, and philosophical divides?
+T R | 9:25-12:05 PM - How do define being human across cultural, historical, religious, and philosophical divides?
 In this colloquium, we will approach the question of “What is Human?” from the perspectives of Philosophy and Religious Studies.
 In the Philosophy component, we frame the philosophical discourses around the meaning and implications of being human within the scope of evolutionary theory and ethics.
 In the Religious Studies component, we will seek inspirations across cultural and religious traditions to look for wisdoms and inspirations to help us define human-hood.
 Through service-learning, students will be encouraged to broaden their existing understandings and expectations of their participation in the world as members of the human society, whether as members of family unit, ethnic and lineage affiliations, institutional organizations, or local communities, or as a citizen of this nation and the global society.

-Instructors: Laura Stivers & Lynn Sondag
+Instructors: Bonnie Howe & Laura Stivers

 Instructor: Julia van der Ryn

-R | 6:00-8:00 PM - This course examines traditional and contemporary movements in ethical theory regarding questions of selfhood, authentic relation to others, and ethical action.
+T | 3:05-5:45 PM - This course examines traditional and contemporary movements in ethical theory regarding questions of selfhood, authentic relation to others, and ethical action.
 We will delve into a range of philosophical thought in this exploration the connection between ethics, personal autonomy and sense of meaning, and our responsibility to and interdependence on others.

 Our understanding of key themes will be deepened through a 25-hour service component that allows for active cultivation and expression of core values in the local community.
 Service is an integral part of this course as it allows us to bridge theory to practice within an academic context that supports and deepens our understanding of this experience through relevant texts, discussion, and reflection.
 Students will chose to work with an established community partner with a focus that will also add an enriching experience to their academic major.